-• REL-247 Introduction to Religions of South Asia
+• REL-247 Religions of India, Tibet and Nepal

-A thematic and conceptual introduction to the religious traditions of India, Pakistan and Nepal through a close examination of primary texts, histories, practices, and founding figures within Hinduism, Buddhism, Jainism, Sikhism, and Islam.
-Explores what adherents of these religions have believed and practiced historically and in the present, and engages the worldviews and claims of these religions in various reflective, critical ways.
+An introduction to religious traditions of India, Tibet and Nepal and the cultures and societies of these religions, particularly Buddhism, Hinduism and Islam.
+Explores changes in these religions brought on by globalization and modernity, and examines primary texts, histories, practices, beliefs, and founding figures.
+Approaches the worldviews and claims of these religions in various reflective, critical ways.